Takeaways from Pete Hegseth’s contentious confirmation hearing

 Hegseth also denied allegations of workplace drinking, while Democrats pressed him about not drinking if he was in charge of the Pentagon.

-“You recently promised some of my Republican colleagues that you stopped drinking and won’t drink if confirmed, correct?”
-Hirono asked.
+Hirono asked Hegeth: “You recently promised some of my Republican colleagues that you stopped drinking and won’t drink if confirmed.
+Correct?”

 “Absolutely,” Hegseth responded.